English as a second or foreign language: Educational approach

 Methods of learning English are highly variable, depending on the student's level of English proficiency and the manner and setting in which they are taught, which can range from required classes in school to self-directed study at home, or a blended combination of both.
 Teaching technique plays an important role in the performance of English language acquisition as a foreign language.
 In some programs, educational materials (including spoken lectures and written assignments) are provided in a mixture of English, and the student's native language.
 In other programs, educational materials are always in English, but the vocabulary, grammar, and context clues may be modified to be more easily understood by students with varying levels of comprehension.
 Adapting comprehension, insight-oriented repetitions, and recasts are some of the methods used in training.
 However, without proper cultural immersion (social learning grounds) the associated language habits and reference points (internal mechanisms) of the host country are not completely transferred through these programs.
 Mark Hancock argues that in many second language learning environments, students naturally engage in language "layering", which is blending their native language and English to navigate meaning and to express complex ideas.
 This study suggests how code-switching can serve as a communicative resource rather than an obstacle to learning.
 The major engines that influence the language are the United States and the United Kingdom and they both have assimilated the language differently so they differ in expressions and usage.
 This is found to a great extent primarily in pronunciation and vocabulary.
 Variants of the English language also exist in both of these countries (e.g. African American Vernacular English).

-Recent research in second language acquisition emphasizes that the effectiveness of English language education depends not only on exposure, but also on how instruction is structured and delivered.
+Recentresearch in second language acquisition emphasizes that the effectiveness of English language education depends not only on exposure, but also on how instruction is structured and delivered.
 According to Shawn Loewen, English instruction in classrooms is most successful when it incorporates a balance of communicative activities and attention to grammar and form.
 His work highlights the role of input, interaction, and output which consist of what learners hear or read, speaking and listening to others and learners' own use of English.

+In recent years, English language teacher education has increasingly incorporated principles of social justice to address societal inequalities.
+Scholars such as Darío Luis Banegas emphasize that language teachers can act as agents of change by integrating critical pedagogy and action research into their curricula.
+This approach, which has gained significant traction in Latin American contexts, encourages educators to explore issues of intersectionality, gender diversity, and local realities in the classroom, moving beyond standardized, globalized language textbooks.